solo-io/solo-docs/gloo/docs/cli/glooctl_edit_route_ratelimit.md

 ---
-title: "glooctl edit route"
+title: "glooctl edit route ratelimit"
 weight: 5
 ---
-## glooctl edit route
+## glooctl edit route ratelimit

+Configure rate limit settings (Enterprise)

 ### Synopsis

+Let gloo know the location of the rate limit server.
+This is a Gloo Enterprise feature.

 ### Options

 ```
-  -h, --help           help for route
+  -h, --help   help for ratelimit
-  -x, --index uint32   edit the route with this index in the virtual service route list
 ```

 ### Options inherited from parent commands

 ```
+  -x, --index uint32              edit the route with this index in the virtual service route list
   -i, --interactive               use interactive mode
       --name string               name of the resource to read or write
   -n, --namespace string          namespace for reading or writing resources (default "gloo-system")